 Who Reads CEP?

-The print magazine reaches nearly 22,000 chemical engineers around the world.
-The online magazine reaches an additional 24,000 student members of AIChE.
+All 60,000 AIChE members have access to the digital flipbook and the CEP mobile app, and the print magazine is mailed to about 19,000 members.
 The majority of our readers work in industry, while a smaller percentage work in academia.
 Our audience includes chemical engineers, biological engineers, chemists, and related scientists at all stages of their careers.